 If this is your first time making an Insurance Claim.
-You might not be sure where to start, or the process of starting an Insurance Claim might seem very daunting.
+You might not be sure where to start, or the process might seem very daunting.
 It is always good to know what options you have available so the Insurance Claim can run more smoothly without any problems.
 This is where an Insurance Loss Assessor can help.

 Loss Assessors are independent Insurance Claim experts who can take the stress away from your claim.
 They work for you the policyholder, and only you.
 Using their expertise knowledge and skills.
 Loss Assessors will aim to get everything you are entitled to.
 It is important to engage a Loss Assessor as early as possible as they can ensure the entire process proceeds in the correct manner and your claim is not prejudiced negatively.

 Loss Assessors will take all the stress involved in an Insurance Claim.
 Furthermore they can conduct meetings and handle all communications with the Insurance Company on your behalf.
 Loss Assessors are able to effectively use terminology that Insurers understand.
 They can handle all aspects of the Insurance Claim including both Residential and Commercial.
 Both are handled very different and need to be approached in a different manner.

 Loss Assessors can often hire external professional assistance if a claim becomes complicated.
 Noteworthy, forensics teams can often be called for to assist in protecting your position in parallel to Insurers own specialists.

 Examples of how Loss Assessors will assist with your Insurance Claim: